Technology Challenges in Air Traffic Management Competition

-What is the Air Traffic Management technological challenges contest?
+What is the Technology Challenges in Air Traffic Management Competition?

-We accept technological solutions applicable to any sector of activity, as long as they are focused on the provision of air traffic/air transport services.
+Technological solutions applicable to any sector of activity are admitted, as long as they are focused on the provision of air traffic/air transport services.

 Challenges

-We are looking for total or partial solutions to any of the following 4 challenges.
+For this competition we accept full or partial solutions to any of the following 5 challenges.

 Challenge #1